SenseiMojo/SV08/README.md

 # Comments and Critiques
 ---
 ## Overall
-- 001: the color scheme is appealing.
+- 001: the blue/anthracite color scheme is quite appealing (or at least not appalling).
 - [ ] 002: a printable match to the main blue is elusive.
 - [ ] 003: the frame may be a bit wobbly.
 ## Spool Holder